RyanTheAllmighty/Allmighty-Docker-Manager/STYLE.md

 + All classes should be UpperCamelCase with no spaces or other non alphanumeric characters.

 ## Example
     // Some comment.
-Which ends in a period.
+Which doesn't end in a period

     /**
      * Where the magic happens.
 Notice I end in a period.